Sene4kamipt/Resume/README.md

-This is resume of Praskovin Arseniy
+This is resume of Praskovin Arseniy.
 There are 4 branches, where you can find examples of my projects.